- 08 Oct 2025

 parent domain would already be allow listed and no special allow listing is required.

-, you must specify an Allowed Service Domain List in Database → Configuration Keys.
+for example, you must specify an Allowed Service Domain List in Database → Configuration Keys.
 When adding an Allowed Service Domain List, separate each domain with a comma.

-The default authentication context (/account/cas/) assumes that the user requesting access will be an applicant with an active application.
-If you will use Slate Authentication as a CAS based Identity Provider for Person records, URLs should be constructed using the person scoped authentication path (/auth/idp/person/cas/).
+If you plan to use Slate Authentication as a CAS based Identity Provider for person records, construct URLs with the person scoped authentication path: /auth/idp/person/cas/

-//Application Scope
+//Application Scope - HTTP GET

 https://slate.uni.edu/account/cas/login?service=https://uni.edu/myservice

-//Person Scope
+//Person Scope - HTTP GET

 https://slate.uni.edu/auth/idp/person/cas/login?service=https://uni.edu/myservice